covid-maps/covid-maps/README.md

 ## Contribute

-Let's push directly to master for now, and use the group chat for coordination.
+Let's push directly to master for now, and use the group chat / issues for coordination.